 By default, Google will follow a backlink that doesn’t indicate that it shouldn’t be followed.
 Some site owners will use “rel=dofollow” to indicate that Google should follow a link, which isn’t wrong, but having no rel attribute at all (as in example #2 above) will accomplish the same thing.

 A do follow link indicates to Google that it should include a backlink when it factors the authority of your content for ranking in search results.
-Dofollow links pass link equity from the referring site to yours.
+Dofollow links pass link equity from the referring domain to yours.

 Click here to learn more about link equity (also known as “link juice”).